 - The Property Redress Scheme - Landlords have access to this scheme.

 Please check with each redress scheme on their individual terms and conditions for making a complaint.

 What rules apply?

 The particular rules applied which agents must comply with vary from scheme to scheme.
 In all cases any Government approved code of practice in effect underpins the scheme and the consumer protection legislation outlined in the Competition and Markets Authorities Guidance to Consumer Protection will be relevant.
 Ombudsman schemes have to have regard to the law but can also apply principles of fairness.
-Both the Property Ombudsman and Ombudsman Services have detailed rules as well which must be observed by agents.
-Initially at least the Property Redress Scheme will rely on the PRS Code of Practice (once published) as the basis of rules for their scheme.
+The Property Ombudsman have detailed rules as well which must be observed by agents.
+The Property Redress Scheme does not have a code of practice but bases its decisions on its membership conditions and the industry standard practices

 What can a redress scheme do?